Azrealy/WorkSpace/README.md

 # WorkSpace
-This project is a work space where deploy useful tools for my daily developing.
+This project is a work space application that deploy useful tools at my daily development.

+# Requirement
+* pip version 9.0.1
+* docker version 18.06.0-ce
+* python version 3.6
+* redis version 4.0.11
+* yarn version 1.7.0
+* jq version 1.5 (For test the server response)
 # About this Project
-This project is to create some useful tools which always used by my daily backend development.
+This project is to create some useful tools which always used by my daily development.
 And integrating those tools at one website.
-The early stage of this project will implement `Todo` tools and `jupyter notebook`, using the docker, python tornado, React and Postgre.
+At the early stage of this project will implement `Todo List` tools and `jupyter notebook`, and though using the docker, python tornado, React, Redux and Sqlite3 for implement.
-And maybe at the middle stage I will try to implement `blog` tools and add config options for `jupyter notebook` containers.
+I build this project just for improving my full-stack skills and the design skill for web-app.
+And for the future at the middle stage I will try to improvement `todo` tools with `Deadline` and `Priority` capability and add some config options for creating `jupyter notebook` containers.

 # Setup Back End server